lvavrcik/Engeto-project-4---SQL-project/README.md

 - TABLE 1: for wage and food price data for the Czech Republic aggregated to the same comparable period - common years.
 - TABLE 2: for additional data on other European countries, including GDP, population and GINI coefficient.

-Both datasets can be found here [Engeto-project-4_SQL_tables](https://github.com/lvavrcik/Engeto-project-4---SQL-project/blob/main/Engeto-project-4_SQL_tables)
+Both datasets scripts can be found here: [Engeto-project-4_SQL_tables](https://github.com/lvavrcik/Engeto-project-4---SQL-project/blob/main/Engeto-project-4_SQL_tables.sql)

 ## SQL script ##
-The SQL script created to work with datasets is stored here:
+The SQL scripts created to work with datasets are stored in five different files withing this repository (1st - 5th_SQL_code).

+## Answering the questions ##
+### 1. Have wages in all the sectors been rising over the years, or have they been falling in some? ###
+Test